hashicorp/nomad/website/source/guides/securing-nomad.html.md

 ### Node Certificates

-Once you have a CA certifacte and key you can generate and sign the certificates Nomad will use directly.
+Once you have a CA certificate and key you can generate and sign the certificates Nomad will use directly.
 TLS certificates commonly use the fully-qualified domain name of the system being identified as the certificate's Common Name (CN).
 However, hosts (and therefore hostnames and IPs) are often